ashvardanian/StringZilla/README.md

 > [!TIP]
 > All mentioned libraries have undergone extensive testing and are considered production-ready.
 > They can definitely accelerate your application, but so may the downstream mixer.
-> For instance, when a hash-table is constructed, the hashes are further shrinked to address table buckets.
+> For instance, when a hash-table is constructed, the hashes are further shrunk to address table buckets.
 > If the mixer looses entropy, the performance gains from the hash function may be lost.
 > An example would be power-of-two modulo, which is a common mixer, but is known to be weak.
 > One alternative would be the [fastrange](https://github.com/lemire/fastrange) by Daniel Lemire.